rf/tylus/README.md

 The javascript will be evaluated the first time the style is looked up.

-### Augmented factory methods of all ti objects in the T namespace
+### Augmented factory methods of all Ti.UI objects in the T namespace

 These much nicer looking constructors are not only a reasonable length but also will lookup styles before generating the object.